Skip to main content

 “Computational Thinking“ refers to a mindset or set of tools used by computational or ICT specialists to describe their work.
 This course is intended for people outside of the ICT field to allow students to understand the way that computer specialists analyse problems and to introduce students to the basic terminology of the field.

-Topics covered include: Complexity measures, computability, numerical analysis, software engineering, data management, electronics and chip design, and the ethical considerations involved in ICT"
+Several topics are covered in this course, including complexity measures, computability, numerical analysis, software engineering, data management, electronics and chip design, and the ethical considerations involved in ICT.
+This course was part of the Human Brain Project curriculum: Interdisciplinary Brain Science / ICT for Non-Specialists.

 Course Features